gitops-jml/gitops-with-rhacm/README.md

 UC2: Deploy a simple application (petclinic)
 --------------------------------------------
 - look at gitops-with-rhacm/rhacm-def/apps/apps-group1 folder\
-This folder contains the RHAACM channels definitions for the group of applications and all the RHACM custom resources definitions for all the applications of the group
+This folder contains the RHACM channels definitions for the group of applications and all the RHACM custom resources definitions for all the applications of the group

 - look at gitops-with-rhacm/deployables/apps/apps-group1/app1/base\
 This folder contains the definitions for a kubernetes deployment and a service (you can ignore the kustomization.yaml for the moment)